Cloud Resources

 What are Revisions?

-Revisions are the templates for CloudResources, each of these are versioned assets which has been curated and tested against, containing the defaults the organization requires and exposing only the functionality which is contextual.
-The basic gist is;
+Revisions are the templates for CloudResources, each of which is a versioned asset that has been curated and tested against, containing the defaults required by the organization and exposing only the functionality that is contextually relevant.
+The key aspects of Revisions are:

-- They contain all the default options which the platform wants defaults to in the module.
+- They contain all the default options that the platform wants to set in the module.

-- They contain all the options which they want exposed to the consumer.
+- They contain all the options that they want to expose to the consumer.

 - Versions can track the upstream terraform module, or move independently of it.